mariopineda/drpineda.ca/_posts/2014-01-30-A-tale-of-two-JrFLL-teams.md

 </p>

 <p>
 In is interesting to note that these two teams were the only Jr.FLL teams to participate in this year's championship and as far as I know were the only Jr.FLL teams in Edmonton participating in the 2013 challenge.
-One can only hope that <a href="http://www.firstalberta.org/">FIRST Alberta</a> will promote the Jr.FLL program in the future to improve its visibility and increase the number of community and school-based teams that participate in the program.
+One can only hope that <a href="http://www.firstalberta.org/">FIRST Alberta</a> will increase the promotion of the Jr.FLL program in the future to improve its visibility and increase the number of community and school-based teams participating in the program.
 </p>

-Here are some of the highlights from this year's challenge; I give you the visual story of the journeys of the Allendale LEGO Kids and the Progressive Academy LEGO Ninjagos Jr.FLL teams, culminating in their meeting and sharing their experiences at the Jr.FLL/FLL Championships at NAIT on January 18.
+Here are some of the highlights from this year's challenge.
+I give you the visual story of the journeys of the Allendale LEGO Kids and the Progressive Academy LEGO Ninjagos Jr.FLL teams as they tackle the <a href="http://www.usfirst.org/node/2716">Disaster Blaster challenge</a>, culminating in their participation, meeting and sharing of their experiences at the Jr.FLL/FLL Championships at NAIT on January 18, 2014.

 <div class="row">
   <div class="col-xs-8 col-xs-offset-2 col-md-8 col-md-offset-2">